lexi-shakhnazarov/library-of-alexandra/README.md

 # library of alexandra
-im a freelance researcher creating a repository of notes for my own learning and records and as a way to explore being online ethically in the sharing of knowledge (and exploration of the coding/UI world) through a library garden. are/na link can be found [here](https://www.are.na/lexi-s/channels) for more info
+i'm a freelance researcher creating a repository of notes for my own learning and records and as a way to explore being online ethically in the sharing of knowledge (and exploration of the coding/UI world) through a library garden. are/na link can be found [here](https://www.are.na/lexi-s/channels) for more info

+"People who are really serious about software should make their own hardware."
+  -Alan Kay, “Creative Think” 1982

 ## focus areas